 Graduate students can be supported through fellowships, personal finances, employer programs and loans.
 In the Division of Human Genetics, there are some paid employee positions with division faculty for which students are eligible to apply.

 Interested applicants can use the Graduate and Professional Cost of Attendance section of Student Financial Aid as a resource for researching cost of living in Columbus.
 Tuition information for the Master of Genetic Counseling program can be found on the University Registrar's Student Tuition and Fees Tables*.

-To navigate to the most up-to-date tuition and fees table, use the above link for University Registrar and click on "All Other Continuing Students."
+To navigate to the most up-to-date tuition and fees table, use the above link for University Registrar and click on "Graduate Students" under Graduate and Professional Students: Columbus Campus.
 The Master in Genetic Counseling table can be linked to from there.